anappellegrino/anappellegrino.github.io/index.md

 #### Armed Groups and Public Support for Peace
 (with Lesley-Ann Daniels and Laia Balcells)
 What makes the public see armed groups as acceptable partners for peace instead of targets of law enforcement or military action?
 We examine legitimacy as an important but underexplored factor in determining when the public accepts peace negotiations with an armed group and on what settlement terms.
-We unpack legitimacy into motivational, material and moral dimensions, which shape public perceptions through compliance with the social contract, institutional recognition, and ethical appraisal.
+We unpack legitimacy into motivational, material, and moral dimensions, which shape public perceptions through compliance with the social contract, institutional recognition, and ethical appraisal.
 A group’s legitimacy is informed by different characteristics and behaviors.
 We test this argument in a conjoint experiment embedded in a unique online survey of 2,100 respondents in Colombia.
 The findings will help inform public attitudes to negotiations with armed actors, which can help create a more accepted peace. [[Pre-analysis Plan]](https://osf.io/7sfkr). _Presented at ISA 2024_

 ## Teaching